Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary

 \section{Introduction}

 In transport pipelines for oil and natural gas, significant energy loss occurs due to wall friction drag.
 Therefore, the reduction of frictional drag in turbulent wall-bounded flows is a critical challenge from the perspective of energy conservation.
 To date, various turbulence control strategies aimed at drag reduction have been proposed.
-Well-known examples include riblets~\cite{Sasamori}, traveling wave control~\cite{Quadrio}, and pulsating flow control.
+These strategies can be broadly classified into two categories: passive control, which does not require external energy input, and active control, which requires external energy input but can achieve a higher drag reduction effect.
+Example of passive control includes riblet~\citep{Bechert,Sasamori}.
+Examples of active control include wall oscillation in spanwise~\citep{Quadrio} and wall-normal~\citep{Fukagata2024} directions, V-control~\citep{Choi}, and pulsating flow control\citep{Scotti2001,Lodahl}.

 Pulsating flow is an accelerating and decelerating flow driven by periodic variations in the spatially averaged streamwise pressure gradient.
-A sinusoidal temporal variation of the pressure gradient, defined in Eq.~(\ref{eq:1}), is known to induce drag reduction; reported reductions reach 13\%~\cite{Mao1994} and 27\%~\cite{Manna2008}.
+A sinusoidal temporal variation of the pressure gradient, defined in Eq.~(\ref{eq:1}), is known to induce drag reduction; reported reductions reach 13\%~\citep{Mao1994} and 27\%~\citep{Manna2008}.